Industrial Energy Disaggregation with Digital Twin-generated Dataset and Efficient Data Augmentation: Experiments and Results

 \subsection{Facility Variation Scenario}

-\rebuttal{We evaluate model generalization by training on data from the Office facility in Offenbach (80\% training, 20\% validation) and testing on the unseen data from the Logistics facility in Los Angeles.
-This scenario simulates the performance of a model in a facility with different operating conditions.
-We report results using the best-performing ATCN model from our previous experiment.} To assess \texttt{AMDA}'s effectiveness, we analyze dataset size changes, performance improvements, and computational effort to highlight trade-offs between resource consumption and generalization capabilities.
+\newrebuttal{We evaluate model generalization in a challenging out-of-distribution scenario by training on data from the Office facility in Offenbach (80\% training, 20\% validation) and testing on the entirely unseen data from the Logistics facility in Los Angeles.
+This setup simulates the real-world deployment of a model in a facility with different load profiles, appliance parameters, and operating conditions.
+We report results using the best-performing ATCN model from previous experiment.}

-Initially, we train the model using only the Office Offenbach dataset, referred to as \textbf{Base}, containing 631,152 data points, to set a performance baseline without any data augmentation.
-Next, we augment the training data by including the Dealer Offenbach configuration, resulting in the \textbf{Enlarged} dataset with 1,262,304 data points (a 100\% increase relative to Base).
-This enlargement leads to improvements over the Base, with 14\% reduction in MAE, 33\% in MSE, 3\% increase in \( R^2 \), and 32\% reduction in NDE.
-The additional diversity in energy consumption patterns from the Dealer configuration likely contributes to these enhancements by providing a broader learning context for the model.
-The results are summarized in Table~\ref{tab:tab4} and the NDE metric is graphically shown in Fig.~\ref{fig:fig5}.

-As a comparative data augmentation method, we apply the \textbf{Random Data Augmentation (RDM)} approach~\cite{Delfosse2020DeepLA}.
-This involves generating 14 scaled versions for each appliance's signal, ranging from an 80\% reduction to a 1000\% increase in appliance power. \rebuttal{The number of scaled versions is bounded to our computation limits and it has been selected arbitrarily, just for demonstration reasons.} This results in a total of 12,623,040 data points (a 1900\% increase relative to Base).
-Using this approach, we observe improvements of 18\% in MAE, 37\% in MSE, 123\% in \( R^2 \), and 35\% in NDE compared to Base performance.

-Finally, we apply \texttt{AMDA} (Algorithm~\ref{alg:amda}) to both the Base and Enlarged datasets, resulting in the \textbf{Base*} (1,893,456 data points, a 200\% increase relative to Base) and \textbf{Enlarged*} (2,524,608 data points, a 300\% increase relative to Base) datasets.
-For each augmented dataset, we generate one additional re-scaled dataset using a randomly selected scaling factor \( s \) from the range $[1, 5]$.
-In each case, only one value of \( s \) is applied for data augmentation, ensuring moderate variability without distorting appliance behavior.
-The results reported here use $s=1.73$, with other tested values giving similar results both qualitatively and quantitatively.